Women's ADHD and Autism:

 Women and Neurodiversity

 If this resonates, reach out.
-I offer a supportive, neurodiversity-affirming space to explore neurodiversity, build self-understanding, and reduce overwhelm.
+I offer a supportive, neurodiversity-affirming space to explore these issues, build self-understanding, and to reduce overwhelm.

-I also offer private ADHD assessments and diagnosis.
+I offer private ADHD assessments and diagnosis click here to find out more.

 We can work together at your pace toward a more sustainable, authentic way of living.